web-platform-tests/wpt/fetch/content-type/README.md

 An array of tests.
 Each test has these fields:

-* `input`: an array of values for the `Content-Type` header.
+* `contentType`: an array of values for the `Content-Type` header.
 A harness needs to run the test twice if there are multiple values.
 One time with the values concatenated with `,` followed by a space and one time with multiple `Content-Type` declarations, each on their own line with one of the values, in order.
 * `encoding`: the expected encoding, null for the default.
 * `mimeType`: the result of extracing a MIME type and serializing it.
 * `documentContentType`: the MIME type expected to be exposed in DOM documents.